-Generators are essential to keeping your household powered in the event of an outage.
-If you’re a homeowner, you likely already have one – but is your generator working properly?
+Generators are essential to keeping your household powered during an outage.
+If you’re a homeowner, you likely already have one – but is your generator working correctly?

-As generators age, you need to maintain and test them regularly for full functionality.
-Generators will usually show early warning signs when they need to be repaired or maintained, so it’s important to know the basics.
+You must maintain and test generators regularly for full functionality as they age.
+Generators usually show early warning signs when they need to be repaired or maintained, so it’s essential to know the basics.

 1. Start-Up Delays

 Start-up delays are a common problem for generators.
-If your generator doesn’t start right away, there’s an issue that needs to be addressed.
+If your generator doesn’t start immediately, there’s an issue that needs to be addressed.

 Don’t ignore a start-up delay because generators with this issue will keep getting worse until they stop working.
 There is a wide range of reasons for a start-up delay, so we recommend calling an electrician instead of diagnosing the problem yourself.